Xiangning8202/Focusflow-adhd-learning/README.md

 <img width="4070" height="1706" alt="Group 172" src="https://github.com/user-attachments/assets/4e75bd36-f122-4c77-87d6-dd599ace0d15" />
 Quick Capture & Task Breakdown Assistant

-# Project Ownership & AI Use Disclosure

-Project conception, UX design, interaction logic, and system decisions were made by me.

-Frontend structure, feature selection, and integration logic were implemented by me.

-Gemini was used as an assistive tool to:

-accelerate boilerplate setup and support debugging or refactoring during development.

-All architectural decisions, feature prioritisation, and final implementations were reviewed, adapted, and controlled by me.

 # Tech Stack

 Frontend: JavaScript / TypeScript